devsecflow/deploy-harbor-eks/README.md

 Easily deploy Harbor, an open-source container registry and vulnerability scanning platform, on Amazon EKS using OpenTofu.

-## Features

-- One-command deployment of Harbor on Amazon EKS
-- Scalable architecture using EFS for persistent storage
-- Secure configuration with RDS for database backend
-- Automated networking and load balancing setup
-- Comprehensive test suite and CI/CD integration

 ## Features and Benefits

-- **Effortless Deployment**: Get a production ready Harbor up and running on Amazon EKS with just a few commands
+- **Effortless Deployment**: Get a production-ready Harbor up and running on Amazon EKS with just a few commands
+- **Scalable Architecture**: Uses EFS (Elastic File System) for persistent storage, allowing easy growth
+- **Secure Configuration**: Utilizes RDS for a robust and secure database backend
 - **Smart Load Balancing**: Implements AWS Load Balancer Controller for smooth traffic management
-- **Peace of Mind**: Includes a comprehensive test suite to ensure everything's working as it should
+- **Comprehensive Testing**: Includes a test suite and CI/CD integration for reliability
-- **Budget-Friendly**: Efficiently uses AWS services to keep your costs in check
+- **Budget-Friendly**: Efficiently uses AWS services to optimize costs
-- **Your Harbor, Your Way**: Easily customizable to fit your organization's unique needs
+- **Customizable**: Easily adaptable to fit your organization's unique needs
 - **Best Practices Baked In**: Implements AWS and Kubernetes best practices right out of the box

 ## Quick Start